"Joachim is useful — he knows many important people in England."

 The final case of Ace Attorney Investigations features two ambassadors.
 One is overly-enthusiastic, while the other is incredibly self-deprecating.
 The latter eventually turns out to be the Big Bad.

-Ambassador Donnel Udina in Mass Effect is at least equal-opportunity... he is abusive and arrogant towards both the other Citadel Races AND his fellow humans.
-He'll constantly insult and belittle you, whether you play the Renegade or Paragon, and at the end, he honestly thinks that you're gonna recommend him for a high post (Humanity's representative on The Citadel Council, or Emperor of the New Terran Empire, depending on your choice towards the end) - thus making him both self-centered, arrogant, narrow-minded AND stupid.
-However, Udina's actions are all consistent with his goals and reactionary to the situation at hand.
-Renegade or Paragon, Shepard leaves death and mayhem in his/her wake and keeps going on about the Reapers.
+Ambassador Donnel Udina in Mass Effect is at least equal-opportunity... he is abusive and arrogant towards both the other Citadel races and his fellow humans.
+He'll constantly insult and belittle you, whether you play the Renegade or Paragon, and at the end, he honestly thinks that you're gonna recommend him for a high post (humanity's representative on the Citadel Council) - thus making him both self-centered, arrogant, narrow-minded and stupid.
+However, Udina's actions are all consistent with his goals being to further human interests.
+Also, Renegade or Paragon, Shepard leaves death and mayhem in their wake and keeps going on about the Reapers.
 Udina plays the consummate politician, spinning each step of the way to make humanity look competent, independent, strong, cooperative, trustworthy, and sane.

 Luke fon Fabre in Tales of the Abyss once gets appointed as an ambassador, whereas he started abusing his 'given authority' like hell, hence, his Fan Nickname for him in that period is 'Ambassador Asshat'.

 In Final Fantasy VIII, this is Sorceress Edea's intended role when she's appointed ambassador of Galbadia; the Galbadian government plans to hold "peace talks" and use the sorceress's power to intimidate other nations in order to Take Over the World.
 Of course, she ends up taking over Galbadia herself.